 …lots of project happening at the exact same time, lots of people working on different parts of those projects, lots of details + tasks + deadlines to get straight.

 It gets overwhelming.
 Fast.

-^ And that’s where Marketing Campaigns comes into play.
+^ And that’s where the award-winning CoSchedule Marketing Calendar comes into play.

 - Easily keep track of every project’s progress.
 You’ll know percent complete toward project close-out at a glance with nerdy, visual graphs that will make you feel super up-to-speed on everything.

 - Create custom, read-only views of your calendar that are interactive, update in real-time, and give your leadership and/or clients the details they want (nothing more, nothing less).

 - Manage your entire team’s time super efficiently (know exactly who’s working on what).